 MW: “The Centre for Connected and Autonomous Vehicles (CCAV) and the Vehicle Certification Agency (VCA) led the discussions with Ford regarding authorisation of their technology on public roads.
 Although we liaise closely with both, we weren’t involved in the detailed discussions with Ford, but to be clear, BlueCruise is an advanced driver assistance system, so the driver has to remain alert and able to take back control.

 “Going forward, we need to move closer to organisations developing these systems to understand when they are coming to market and in what numbers.
 That’s part of our role as a highway authority – to keep our customers safe and to inform our traffic officers, so everyone knows what to do in the event of an incident.

 “We’re reaching out to Ford, to see what data they can they share with us and to develop a more collaborative relationship.
 It’s very exciting times.
 We want people to embrace CAV technology and enjoy the benefits.

 “We’re some way off self-driving vehicles, but my personal view is that they will probably be available more quickly than many people think.”

-Please note: a version of this article was first published by the Institute of the Motor Industry’s MotorPro magazine.
+Please note: a shorter version of this article was first published in the Institute of the Motor Industry’s MotorPro magazine.